 Note that some of these easy-to-use options can do much more than just invoicing, but the invoicing features are still easy to set up and use.

 Due is a popular invoicing processor, largely because of their low processing rates.
 Unlike many other payment processors that use complex pricing algorithms for their processing rates, Due charges transparent flat rates starting at 2.8%.

 But even beyond low rates, Due is a robust solution that is also easy to use.
 Time tracking is available right inside the software, taking the guesswork and duplicate entry out of your billing.
 Reports and analytics tell you exactly how each project is performing.
-Multiple, secure payment options are available, and ecash and digital wallet options are in the works, as well.
+Multiple, secure payment options are available, and digital wallet options are in the works, as well.